cyber-prophet/cosmos-nushell/out/gaiad/gaiad_commands.md

 Available Commands:
-  denom-hash     Query the denom hash info from a given denom trace denom-trace    Query the denom trace info from a given trace hash denom-traces   Query the trace info for all token denominations escrow-address Get the escrow address for a channel params         Query the current ibc-transfer parameters
+  denom-hash     Query the denom hash info from a given denom trace denom-trace    Query the denom trace info from a given trace hash or ibc denom denom-traces   Query the trace info for all token denominations escrow-address Get the escrow address for a channel params         Query the current ibc-transfer parameters